mprashanth424/full-stack-fastapi-mongodb/README.md

 This project is for developers looking to build and maintain full-feature progressive web applications using Python on the backend / Typescript on the frontend, and want the complex-but-routine aspects of auth 'n auth, and component and deployment configuration, taken care of, including interactive API documentation.

-This is an **experimental** fork of [Sebastián Ramírez's](https://github.com/tiangolo) [Full Stack FastAPI and PostgreSQL Base Project Generator](https://github.com/tiangolo/full-stack-fastapi-postgresql) and [Whythawk's](https://github.com/whythawk) [Full Stack FastAPI and PostgreSQL Base Project Generator](https://github.com/whythawk/full-stack-fastapi-postgresql).
-FastAPI is updated to version 0.103.2, MongoDB Motor 3.4, ODMantic ODM 1.0.0, and the frontend to React.

 ![Landing page](img/landing.png)